nickelc/modio-rs/README.md

 // Download the specific version of a mod.
 // if multiple files are found then the latest file is downloaded.
-// Set policy to `ResolvePolicy::Fail` to return with `Error::Download`.
+// Set policy to `ResolvePolicy::Fail` to return with `ErrorKind::Download(DownloadError::MultipleFilesFound)`.
 let action = DownloadAction::Version {
     game_id: 5,
     mod_id: 19,